Updated August 23, 2018

 The state has helped fill the gap by passing a series of water bonds, beginning in 1960, and continuing through 2014.
 The state has presented the voters with 21 water bonds during that time, and 20 have been approved, totaling many billions of dollars.

 Despite this large investment by the state, local water districts have invested even more money in storage, distribution, wastewater recycling, desalting, and many other forms of water management.
-The state usually acts as a partner to local water agencies, using state bond funds to incentivize local water projects which might have otherwise been built later to be built earlier.
+The state usually acts as a partner to local water districts, using state bond funds to incentivize local water projects which might have otherwise been built later to be built earlier.

 Dozens of publications demonstrate the need for additional investment in water infrastructure.
 Here are just a few: